joelvaneenwyk/alt-snap-windows/AltSnap.md

    `AltSnap.exe -afACTION` to perform the ACTION on the Foreground window
    example: AltSnap.exe -afAlwaysOnTop will toggle the topmost flag on the foreground window. #285
-- Now title or class blacklist item can match start or end with a `*`
+- Now title or class blocklist item can match start or end with a `*`
    ie: `*ttl|class*` or `*ttl|*class` or `ttl*|*class` or `ttl*|class*`
    You cannot have a star at both ends of an item though.
 Previously matching was limited to the `*ttl|class*` form. #305